arfro/page-inspector/README.md

 ### Error handling
 The application has the basic error handling implemented: incorrect user input, timouts, problems or missing data related to JSoup.

-### Challenge:
-As I haven't worked closely with Play MVC or front-end before it was definitely the biggest challenge in the task given how little time I was allowed to take.

 ### Improvements to the application:
 As I mentioned right in the beginning this solution is not near production ready.
 As much as I tried to keep it clean and ok-designed the time constraint took its toll on the way the project is designed, tested an structured.
 - the code needs a general refactor.
 Right now the implementation is tied to JSoup which is called within functions which makes it impossible to pick and choose implementations and therefore properly test.
 I can imagine this code would be a perfect candidate to take advantage of higher order functions where I would be passing functions to functions rather than hardcoding implementation inside of the function.